kazuto-nishimori/Open-Source-GIS/lab6/index.md

 SET score_sum = 0;
 ```

 Finally, we are ready to perform the zonal statistics.
 This is where it gets tricky.
 We create a temporary table, which we call b.
-The GROUP BY function groups the trash scores into rows based on sw_id.
-The sum function adds the grouped scores.
-(One could easily use other functions here such as count and avg to perform other kinds of statistics.)
-Once this temporary table b is made, the score_sum column is set to equal the output of the sum function, given that its sub-ward ID matches that of the other table.
+The `GROUP BY` function groups the trash scores into rows based on `sw_id`.
+The `sum` function adds the grouped scores.
+(One could swap in another function here such as `count` and `avg` to perform other kinds of statistics.)
+Once this temporary table b is made, the `score_sum` column is set to equal the output of the `sum` function, given that its sub-ward ID matches that of the other table.
+Finally, the column for the normalized score is updated.
 ```sql
 UPDATE subwards
 SET score_sum = a